2022 IEEE European School of Information Theory

 Plenary Tutorial Lectures

-There will be five on-site plenary tutorial lectures.
+We will host five on-site plenary tutorial lectures:

-There will be two online lectures with live Q&A sessions.
+We will also host two online lectures with live Q&A sessions:

 - Prof. Robert Fischer, Institute of Communications Engineering, Universität Ulm